JamesBrownR/MeetingSurge/_posts/2026-01-17-outrank-competitors-near-me.md

     <p><strong>Photos:</strong> Upload at least 10 high-quality photos: exterior, interior, team, work in progress, finished jobs.
 Add 3-5 new photos monthly.</p>

-    <p><strong>NAP (Name, Address, Phone):</strong> Make sure these are formatted identically everywhere online.
+    <p><strong>NAP {Name, Address, Phone}:</strong> Make sure these are formatted identically everywhere online.
 "123 Main St Suite A" on Google should match exactly on your website, Facebook, Yelp, and every directory.
-Use the same phone format everywhere: (555) 123-4567 or 555-123-4567 - pick one and stick with it.</p>
+Use the same phone format everywhere: {555} 123-4567 or 555-123-4567 - pick one and stick with it.</p>

     <p><strong>Hours & Attributes:</strong> Fill in accurate hours including holidays.
 Select all relevant attributes: wheelchair accessible, free Wi-Fi, waiting room, online estimates.</p>